 How do I apply?

-You apply for a seat by submitting an application online.
-If you are a new CMS family, you must enroll in CMS before entering the lottery.
-If your child is a current CMS student, you will receive a letter with your student’s ID number and PIN from your current school before each year’s lottery.
+You apply for a seat by submitting a lottery application online.
+To access the lottery application, you will need your child’s Student Identification (SID)number and Personal Identification Number (PIN).
+If you will be a new CMS family, you must first complete the CMS enrollment process and a student ID and PIN will be sent to you via mail.
+If your child is a current CMS student, you will also receive a letter with your student’s ID number and PIN from your current school before each year’s lottery.
+SID and PINs remain the same for each student year after year.

 How are seats in School Choice allocated?